jpauty/playground-functional-python/markdowns/mapFilter.md

 fact10 = factorial(10)
 ```

-Let's ignore the imports for a moment and study the `reduce` call.  `reduce` takes 3 arguments:
+Let's ignore the imports for a moment and study the `reduce` call.
- 1. an accumulating function which takes 2 arguments : (1) the current accumulated value; (2) the current item.
-It return the final accumulated value.
- 1. an iterator;
- 1. an initial value for the accumulated value.
-`reduce` returns the final accumulated value.

 So, the call `reduce(mult,range(1,n),1)` says: "I want to accumulate over the values from 1 to n, starting with an accumulated value of 1 and by multiplying the current accumulated value with the current item."
 You might think that calls to reduce are abstract and hard to understand, but it is really a matter practice.

 A benefit of functional programming is that it simplifies the reading of programs.
 When reading from left to right, you read first the outer function, which gives the general scope of the operation.
 Arguments gives you the details.
 Let's how this applies to a our `reduce` call.
 When you see `reduce`, you know that we will process an iterator and generate a value.
 This our second functional pattern.
 Then, you read the accumulating operation, `mult` in our example.
 So, at this point, we know that we will perform a sequence of multiplication and return the final value.
 The next argument tells us what is the sequence of multiplied numbers.
 The final argument tells from where we start.

 If you compare the two versions of factorial, you will see that `reduce:
  1. gives us a more compact code, without sacrifying readability;